 Just so you know, if you’re looking for ways to cook roadkill, i.e., critters that have met their ends in traffic, this is not that kind of post.
-This is about a quick and easy, budget friendly sandwich spread or dip that’s a great way to stretch leftover bits of meat into another meal.
+This is about a simple, healthy homemade sandwich spread recipe (or dip) with mayonnaise that’s a great way to stretch leftover meat into another meal.
 I grew up calling it “roadkill”; it may have different names other places.
-[Read more…]
+If you’re skipping bread, you can also use it as a dip with some veggie sticks….

 I purchased my Alaska sourdough starter from Cultures for Health several months ago, and have been happily baking sourdough bread, but I wanted to expand my sourdough repertoire.
 Enter GNOWFGLINS’s sourdough e-course.
 While I didn’t purchase the entire course, I did purchase the recipe book, and I highly recommend it.
 If you are interested in sourdough – buy this book!
 The pictures are great and I appreciated the level of detail in the instructions.
 It’s wonderful!